TL;DR

 - Forgetting Inflation (illustrative): £100,000 today won't have the same purchasing power in 20 years.
 Consider an 'index-linked' policy, where your cover amount and premiums rise with inflation.

 - Ignoring Your Partner: If you both contribute to household finances, you should both consider cover.
-A joint policy might be an option, but it's vital to understand how it works (it usually only pays out once).
+A joint policy might be an option, but it's vital to understand how it works (it usually only may pay out once).

 - Not Reviewing Your Cover: Life events like moving home, having a baby, or getting a promotion mean your financial needs have changed.
 It's wise to review your protection every few years.